16 The Fallen of Karune

 “Before his fall, the Ancient One honored Eos.
 He entrusted him with the crystals of creation,” Gedare told him.
 “Eos wore them like you wear a tunic.
 He reflected the light and bore the strength of the crystals.”

 “But he thought he was the Ancient One,” Oona said.
 “He decided to act as if he could do anything.
-So, he and the other Watchers took the daughters of Karune.
-His judgment came swift.”
+So he and the other Watchers took the daughters of Karune.
+But then, judgment came swiftly.”